 Park hopping at Disneyland does cost extra per ticket plus it also has some restrictions in terms of what hours guests can park hop.
 Is park hopping at Disneyland worth the extra cost?
 How do you park hop at Disneyland?

-A Disneyland park hopper ticket costs about $56 more per ticket regardless of how many park days you select.
+A Disneyland park hopper ticket costs $65+ more per ticket but will vary by 1-day ticket tier and ticket duration.
 This is far cheaper than you will pay for park hopping tickets at Walt Disney World but those tickets include park hopping access to their four theme parks so that price difference makes sense.
+You can see the prices for adult 1 Park Per Day Disneyland tickets compared to Park Hopper tickets in the table below.
+See our full page on Disneyland ticket prices here.

 You can save the most on Disneyland tickets by using our exclusive ticket link through our travel partner Get Away Today.
 We have negotiated the lowest ticket prices, price matched with all their competitors, for our readers but you can only get this deal by clicking our private link.
 If you call to order tickets, just mention you are a Mickey Visit reader!
 Click here for the Mickey Visit reader ticket link!>